2015 Western Illinois Leathernecks football team

-The 2015 Western Illinois Leathernecks football team represented Western Illinois University in the 2015 NCAA Division I FCS football season.
-They were led by third year head coach Bob Nielson and played their home games at Hanson Field.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 7–6, 5–3 in MVFC play to finish in a three way tie for third place.
-They received an at-large bid to the FCS playoffs where they defeated Dayton in the first round before losing in the second round to fellow MVFC member Illinois State.
+The 2015 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2015 NCAA Division I FCS football season.
+Led by Bob Nielson in his third and final season as head coach, the Leathernecks compiled an overall record of 7–6 overall with mark of 5–3 in conference play, placing in a three-way tie for third in the MVFC.
+Western Illinois received an at-large bid to NCAA Division I Football Championship playoffs, where the Leathernecks defeated Dayton in the first round before losing to fellow MVFC member Illinois State in the second round.
+The team played home games at Hanson Field in Macomb, Illinois.

-On December 14, head coach Bob Nielson resigned to become the head coach at fellow MVFC member South Dakota.
-He finished at Western Illinois with a three year record of 16–21.
+On December 14, Nielson resigned to become the head coach at fellow MVFC member South Dakota.
+He finished his three-year tenure at Western Illinois with a record of 16–21.